ADMISSIONS OPEN IN OCT 2022

 The year 2018 saw TUM’s commemoration of its 150th anniversary with more than 1,200 invited guests at Munich’s Residenz palace and the German Federal President Frank-Walter Steinmeier as the Guest-of-Honour.

-In a bid to raise global engineering standards, TUM Asia signed a Memorandum of Understanding (MOU) with Nanyang Polytechnic’s (NYP) School of Engineering to raise global engineering stands by deepening their research on process optimization in 3D metal printing
+In a bid to raise global engineering standards, TUM Asia signed a Memorandum of Understanding (MOU) with Nanyang Polytechnic’s (NYP) School of Engineering to raise global engineering stands by deepening their research on process optimisation in 3D metal printing.

 Asia and Festo Didactic SE signed a Memorandum of Understanding (MOU) to develop a series of workshops and masterclasses on Automation Technology and Industry 4.0 skill sets.
-The MOU came at an opportune time when the global manufacturing industry was ushering in the fourth industrial revolution, as it intended to better equip the local workforce with the Industrial Internet of Things (IIOT) technologies.
+The MOU came at an opportune time when the global manufacturing industry was ushering in the fourth industrial revolution to better equip the local workforce with the Industrial Internet of Things (IIoT) technologies.
 Industry 4.0 will see smart factories and cyber-physical systems taking over the manufacturing landscape by storm.

 With more students under its wing, TUM Asia officially moved to SIT@SP campus in which undergraduate and postgraduate students were housed in one single campus.

-In commemoration of 50 years of diplomatic relations between Germany and Singapore, TUM Asia launched a series of SG50 scholarships for Singaporean students pursuing Bachelor’s or Master’s programs, attesting to yet another deeper commitment of TUM Asia to empowering the future generation of leaders.
+In commemoration of 50 years of diplomatic relations between Germany and Singapore, TUM Asia launched a series of SG50 scholarships for Singaporean students pursuing bachelor’s or master’s programmes, attesting to yet another deeper commitment of TUM Asia to empowering the future generation of leaders.

 Following on the heels of a major push for more skilled labor in the Biologics Manufacturing industry, TUM Asia launched the first “Biologics and Process Technology” Masterclass in partnership with the National Trades Union Congress (NTUC) e2i (Employment and Employability Institute), targeted for professionals to deepen their knowledge in the highly specialized Biologics Manufacturing Industry.

 In 2014, the number of student enrolments crossed the 1,000 mark.
-TUM Asia marked the year 2014 with the largest cohort of students to have graduated yet.
-Graduates plied their trades in several industries from as far as South America and Africa.
+TUM Asia marked the year 2014 with the largest cohort of students to have graduated with graduates coming from different corners of the world plying their trades in several industries from as far as South America and Africa.

 TUMCREATE, a joint research collaboration between TUM and NTU, unveiled its first electric taxi prototype, EVA, at the 43rd Tokyo Motor Show.
 Designed as an electric taxi with super-fast charging ability and high range, the EVA is a culmination of interdisciplinary research in areas such as energy storage, battery charging, thermal management, and lightweight materials and design.

-In the same year, TUM Asia launched the Manufacturing STEP Scholarship (MS2) program, a scholarship program worth S$1 million, with the Singapore Workforce Development Agency (WDA) to build a pipeline of management talent for the long-term needs of the manufacturing industry.
+In the same year, TUM Asia launched the Manufacturing STEP Scholarship (MS2) programme, a scholarship programme worth S$1 million, with the Singapore Workforce Development Agency (WDA) to build a pipeline of management talent for the long-term needs of the manufacturing industry.

-TUM Asia hosted its 10th-anniversary celebration in Singapore with Professor Wolfgang A. Herrmann, President of TUM as the Guest-of-Honour and several dignitaries and partners in attendance.
+TUM Asia hosted its 10th anniversary celebration in Singapore with Professor Wolfgang A. Herrmann, President Emeritus of TUM and Academic Director of TUM Asia (former President of TUM) as the Guest-of-Honour and several dignitaries and partners in attendance.
 For the first time, alumni hailed from various corners of the world gathered for the “Stammtisch”, followed by a dinner.

 2012 was also the first year where its student enrolment surpassed the two-hundred mark.